hugoroy/hroy.eu/tips/webos-touchpad-restore.markdown

 # Step 1: Install `novacom`/`novaterm` {#step-1}

-You should be able to find these for your system.
+You should be able to find these for your system (Windows, MacOS, Linux, etc.).
 I use Arch Linux and there was a package in AUR for this: [palm-novacom-git](https://aur.archlinux.org/packages/palm-novacom-git/).

+To restore an HP Touchpad and get it to a point where it is running and usable, you will need several programs.
+I have included links below, but if you want to save download time, you can start by grabbing [all you will need here](https://gitlab.com/hugoroy/webos-touchpad-restore/-/archive/main/webos-touchpad-restore-main.zip).

 # Unable to start a bootloader or launch recovery mode?
 How to un-brick your device